deeppavlov/chatsky/docs/source/index.rst

 *Date*: |today| *Version*: |version|

-The Dialog Flow Framework (`DFF`) is an open-source, `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_-licensed library that was developed specifically for creating dialog systems. `DFF` provides a comprehensive set of tools and resources for building conversational interfaces for a wide range of applications, including chatbots, virtual assistants, and other interactive systems.
+The Dialog Flow Framework (`DFF`) is an open-source, `Apache 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_-licensed library that was developed specifically for creating dialog systems. `DFF` provides a comprehensive set of tools and resources for building conversational systems for a wide range of applications, including chatbots, virtual assistants, and other interactive systems.
 It allows developers to easily create and manage complex dialog flows, integrate with natural language processing (NLP) tools, and handle user input in a flexible and efficient manner.
 Additionally, the framework is highly customizable,